spectrocloud/librarium/docs/docs-content/integrations/kubernetes-generic.md

 :::warning

-You can only specify the service domain at cluster creation.
-After cluster creation completes, you cannot update the value.
+You can specify the service domain only at cluster creation.
+After the cluster creation completes, you cannot update the value.
 Attempting to update it results in the error `serviceDomain update is forbidden for existing cluster`.

 :::